TheN00bie/PortfolioPro/README.md

 # References :

-- Notes `kornfanakis` on technical indicators of https://www.kaggle.com/korfanakis
+- Notes of `kornfanakis` on technical indicators of https://www.kaggle.com/korfanakis
 - https://cheat-sheet.streamlit.app/

 # And thanks to all the Professors for teaching and always helping : )